robust-ml/robust-ml.github.io/faq.md

 ## How are new defenses added to the list?

-Defenses must be open-sourced and implement the robustml API to be eligible to be added to the list.
+Defenses must be open-sourced, implement the robustml API, and have a pre-trained model available to be eligible to be added to the list.
 See [here][instructions] for instructions.
 Please submit a [pull request][pulls] to add a new defense to the list.

 By default, we list a single claim from the paper (for the “largest” dataset).
 Authors can list up to 3 claims, with a single claim allowed for a (dataset,